gleyfer/aviatrix-easy-onprem/README.md

 - **csr_bgp_as_num:** 64527
 - **create_client:** false

-You can override the defaults either as specifying them as a var on the command line (e.g., -var network_cidr="10.100.0.0/16") or modifying the terraform.tfvars
+You can override the defaults either by specifying them as a var on the command line (e.g., -var network_cidr="10.100.0.0/16") or modifying the terraform.tfvars

 Explanation of arguments: